krb5/krb5/doc/rst_source/krb_users/user_commands/kvno.rst

     certain backward compatibility situations.

 **-q**
-   Suppress printing
+    Suppress printing output when successful.
+If a service ticket cannot be obtained, an error message will still be printed and kvno will exit with nonzero status.

 **-h**
-   Prints a usage statement and exits
+    Prints a usage statement and exits.

 **-P**
     Specifies that the *service1 service2* ...  arguments are to be